Bayesian local clustering of functional data via semi-Markovian random partitions: Introduction

 Another stream of research exploits functional data approximations via basis expansion. \cite{suarez_BayesianClusteringFunctional_2016} assumed that functional observations are noisy realizations of a signal function that can be approximated by a wavelet basis expansion.
 An \textsl{ad-hoc} prior on the wavelet parameters allows for similar but not exactly identical signal functions, however local clustering can be performed applying any clustering approach to a similarity matrix computed from posterior samples of the wavelet parameters.
 To avoid a two-step clustering approach, \citet{paulon_BayesianSemiparametricHidden_2024, fan_BayesianSemiparametricLocal_2024} exploited the local property of B-spline basis expansions by defining basis-specific partitions on the expansion parameters.
 Both works induce dependence across partitions letting the cluster allocations evolve according to a hidden Markov Model (HMM).

 As a alternative to the HMM approach, a latent (dependent) random partition modeling framework can be employed, consistent with widely adopted Bayesian model-based clustering proposals.
 Following this approach, the local clustering of functional data is associated with a sequence of random partitions that evolves through the functions' domain.
 A series of works build on the idea that a specific Random Partition Model (RPM) is specified for the initial partition, and that auxiliary variables are introduced to guide its evolution over time.
-For example, \cite{page_DependentModelingTemporal_2022} proposed temporal Random Partition Model (tRPM), in which adjacent partitions are linked through unit- and time-specific binary latent auxiliary variables specifying whether units can or cannot be reallocated when moving from a time point to the next one. \cite{paganin_InformedRandomPartition_2023} uses similar ideas in a informed partition model, where the auxiliary variables are used to link the actual explored partitions with an “initial” one encoding prior knowledge.
+For example, \cite{page_DependentModelingTemporal_2022} proposed temporal Random Partition Model (tRPM), in which adjacent partitions are linked through unit- and time-specific binary latent auxiliary variables specifying whether units can or cannot be reallocated when moving from a time point to the next one. \cite{romano_BayesianLocalClustering_2025,romano_DependentStochasticBlock_2025} are two recent pre-prints showing that tRPM and stRPM, its spatial-aware extension, can be successfully used as building blocks in complex hierarchical models. \citet{liang_BayesianNonparametricApproach_2024} focused on information sharing across different times, and propose a hierarchical temporal dependent functional clustering approach.
+The partitions are induced by a Hierarchical Dirichlet Process \citep{teh_HierarchicalDirichletProcesses_2006} whose hierarchy allows for shared atoms, i.e., cluster-specific parameters, at different times.
 These formulations with unit-specific auxiliary variables provide a high degree of flexibility, in the sense adjacent partitions may be very similar or very dissimilar depending on the values assumed by the latent variables, however this may also hinder the ability of the model to detect changepoints.
 To this end, \citet{giampino_LocalLevelDynamic_2024} proposed an alternative formulation in which a single auxiliary variable is introduced at each time point that specifies whether the entire partition can change or not.
-Rather than modifying the temporal dependence structure, \citet{liang_BayesianNonparametricApproach_2024} focused on information sharing across different times, and propose a hierarchical temporal dependent functional clustering approach.
-The partitions are induced by a Hierarchical Dirichlet Process \citep{teh_HierarchicalDirichletProcesses_2006} whose hierarchy allows for shared atoms, i.e., cluster-specific parameters, at different times.
 Compared to HMMs, these approaches offer significantly greater flexibility such as flexible inclusion of prior knowledge, integration of covariate dependencies, ability to specify an alternative RPM for the initial partition, and adaptability through modifications of the auxiliary variables’ distribution.